hwtam/run-the-testcases-automatically-for-c-/README.md

 ## Why it is not working?? - Some tips/rules

 - Make sure python is installed in your computer.
-- Your main program and "batch.py" should be in the same folder.
+- Your cpp file and "batch.py" should be in the same folder.
 Their directory should be the same.
 - The sample input cases and sample output cases should be in the same folder.
 Their directory should be the same.
 - The folder of testcases should be inside the folder of the main program unless the tescases and the main program are in the same folder.